vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ### lazycms-vmangos-docker

-This is a simple CMS solution for vanilla WoW servers using Docker, Wordpress, and a Traefik reverse proxy for free SSL certificates.
+A simple CMS for vanilla WoW servers with free SSL certificates from a Traefik reverse proxy.

 **Theme:** Twenty Seventeen